 .

-The following are some important rules about static import declaration.
+The following are some important rules about static import statements.

-1) If two static members with the same simple name are imported, one using single-static import declaration and other using static-import-on-demand declaration, the one imported using single-static import declaration takes precedence.
+If two static members with the same simple name are imported, one using single-static import declaration and the other using static-import-on-demand declaration, the one imported using single-static import declaration takes precedence.

 Suppose there are two classes, package1.Class1